RootCNC/Root-Controller-ISO/docs/ElectricalSpec.md

 * (2) RS485 does not contain a bus termination resistor - place provisioned.
 The Isolating RS485 has internal thresholds to detect logic levels.

 # Digital Output
-Isolation is achieved by used Opto-Isolated Stepper motor drivers
+Isolation is achieved by using Opto-Isolated Stepper motor drivers

 |**Parameter**|**Min**|**Typ**|**Max**|**Unit**|
 |--|--|--|--|--|